Read our 2017 Report Card for Rokita.

 Rokita is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot is a member of the House of Representatives.
 The dots are positioned horizontally according to our progressive—conservative ideology score and vertically according to our leadership score (leaders toward the top).

 Todd Rokita sits on the following committees:

 House Committee on Education and the Workforce

-- Chairman, Subcommittee on Early Childhood, Elementary, and Secondary Education
+- Chair, Subcommittee on Early Childhood, Elementary, and Secondary Education

 - Member, Subcommittee on Health, Employment, Labor, and Pensions